 Root Canals

 Endodontics is the dental specialty that deals with the nerves of the teeth.
 When a tooth becomes infected it is usually related to the nerves in the root of the tooth.
 The infected nerves need to be removed.
 If left untreated an infection can turn into an abscess, which is a much more serious problem that can include bone loss in the jaw.
 The area around the tooth is numbed with a local anesthetic to start the procedure.
 Dr. Bloom or Dr. DeVore will then drill down into the tooth to create an opening into the canal.
 They will then be able to remove infected tissue and clean the canal.
 After the infection has been removed, the space is filled with a sealant.
 Most likely, a tooth that has undergone a root canal will need to be fitted with a crown.
 This will improve the appearance of the tooth, and will also ensure the root canal’s success.
+Local anesthetics and proper pain medication allow the procedure to be performed with little to no pain in most cases.
+There may be some soreness following the procedure.
+Over the counter painkillers are usually enough to relieve any pain afterward, but one of our dentists may prescribe medication.
+The procedure also relieves you from pain caused by the infection, allowing you to enjoy all the foods you love without any pain from heat, cold, or biting too hard.
+If you are experiencing any dental pain consult our Hayden, Idaho office today.

 Bridges